bjerkio/nestjs-oso/README.md

 ### Add Polar files to `assets` in `nest-cli.json`

-In the `nest-cli.json` file, we add the `assets` property to distribute non-Typescript files and watchAssets to turn on watching all non-Typescript-assets.
+In the `nest-cli.json` file, we add the `assets` property to distribute non-Typescript files and watchAssets to turn on watching all non-Typescript assets.
 In our case, we probably want to add `*.polar` files to be automatically copied to the `dist` folder and reloaded when changed.